tomoyat1/an-os-in-rust/README.md

 # An Operating System in Rust
-> Doesn't do anythin useful.
+> Doesn't do anything useful.

 ## Building
 ```console